-On almost any given day most of us are exposed to noise at dangerous volume levels that are loud enough to potentially cause permanent long-term damage to our hearing.
-While those that do not live with hearing loss may not fully realize the negative impact it has on one’s quality of life, those that do, fully understand that their future well-being depends on taking the steps necessary to protect their hearing.
+On almost any given day, most of us are exposed to danger noise levels that are loud enough to potentially cause permanent damage to our hearing.
+While those without hearing loss may not fully realize the negative impact it has on one’s quality of life, those with hearing loss fully understand that their future well-being depends on taking the steps necessary to protect their hearing.

 Safe sound levels:

 - A whisper is 30 dB